South Coast NSW History Story

 BEMBOKA

-The first farming squatters arrived in the Bemboka area around 1829 and the first purchases of land by selectors were made in 1862.
+The first European settlers in the Bemboka area were squatters grazing sheep and cattle on crown land.
+The first purchases of land by selectors occurred in 1862.